jbcodeforce/aws-studies/docs/infra/security.md

 * Assign users to groups (`admin` and `developers`) and assign policies to groups and not to individual user.
 * Groups can only contain users, not other groups.
 * Users can belong to multiple groups.
+* A classical use case: Create the user accounts, create a group for each department, create and attach an appropriate policy to each group, and place each user account into their department’s group.
+When new team members are onboarded, create their account and put them in the appropriate group.
+If an existing team member changes departments, move their account to their new IAM group.
 * AWS Account has a unique ID but can be set with an alias.
 The console URL includes the user alias.

 * Policies are written in JSON, to define permissions `Allow`, `Deny` for users to access AWS services, groups and roles...